PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 19:37:20
+Last updated: 2024-04-02 19:37:54
-Random Quote: Always keep an open mind and a compassionate heart. - Phil Jackson
+Random Quote: Anything you really want, you can attain, if you really go after it. - Wayne Dyer